I received my Associate's

 Symposium in which undergraduate student researchers present their work

 to the department at the end of each semester.
 If you are a Pre-Veterinary

-student, follow the Pre-Veterinary Program link to find out more information
+student, follow the Veterinary Studies link to find out more information

-about academic advising, preparing to apply to vet schools, and the Pre-Vet
+about academic advising, preparing to apply to vet schools OR to work in non-veterinary

-Club.
-For my Biology and Pre-Nursing advisees, please follow the Academic
+the Pre-Vet Club.
+For my Biology and Pre-Nursing advisees, please follow the

 Courses that I teach: